norberttech/aceeditor-bundle/README.md

 | --------------- | ------------------- | ------------------------------------------------------------------ |
 | >= 8.1          | ^5.4 \| ^6.4        | [^5.0](https://github.com/norberttech/aceeditor-bundle/tree/5.x)   |

-For older unsupported versions, check the [releases](https://github.com/norberttech/aceeditor-bundle/releases).
+For older unsupported versions check the [releases](https://github.com/norberttech/aceeditor-bundle/releases) page.

 ## Installation

-To use this bundle with the latest Symfony version, require it with [Composer](https://getcomposer.org/):
+To use this bundle with the latest Symfony version install it using [Composer](https://getcomposer.org/):

 ```sh
 composer require norberttech/aceeditor-bundle ^5.0